st0rm47/College/Web_Technology/Notes/HTML/Readme.md

 ---

-> # HTML Spacing Tags
-- HTML spacing tags are used to add space between the elements.
-- The `<br>` tag is used to add a single line break.
-- The `<hr>` tag is used to add a horizontal line.
-- The `<pre>` tag is used to define preformatted text.
-- The `&nbsp;` entity is used to add a single space.

----

 > # Formatting Text Phrases
 - HTML text phrases are used to format the text for better readability.
 - The `<strong>` tag is used to highlight the important text.
 This makes the text bold.